tanner-johnson2718/MEME_ETH_LAB/P1.2/README.md

 # In the event you change the source code or the meta data found in buildroot_usr_src one can run the following to rebuild the app and the sd image containing the app
 ./scripts/rebuild_app.sh ethraw

+# The exe created can be found in ./buildroot/output/build/<package_name>.
+But the rootfs shoud now have this exe saved in it, thus copying over the new image requires just reflashing the sd card or one can copy it using a flash drive or somthing.
 ```